 At Stanford, I would also contribute to research elucidating the neural circuity underlying visual attention by mapping dopaminergic pathways between prefrontal cortical attention hubs and high level visual areas in Tirin Moore’s lab.

-In my leisure I enjoy playing music, painting, yoga, surfing, capoiera, and taking trips in nature.
+Recreationally, I enjoy the arts, yoga, surfing, capoiera, and taking trips in nature.